sytabaresa/kingly/README.md

   mathematical object denoting it.
 This should allow us to reason about it, compose and reuse it easily.
-  - most libraries we found either do not feature hierarchy in their state machines, or use a rather imperative API, or complect concurrency with control flow
+  - most libraries we found either do not feature hierarchy in their state machines, or use a rather imperative API, or impose a concurrency model on top of the state machine's control flow

-It is obviously a [work in progress](#roadmap), the current version is taken from code written two/three years ago and rejuvenated.
+It is obviously a [work in progress](#roadmap), the current version is taken from statechart code written two/three years ago and adjusted to the current API design.
 It works nicely though and have already been used succesfully :

 - in [multi-steps workflows](https://github.com/brucou/component-combinators/tree/master/examples/volunteerApplication), a constant feature of enterprise software today
 - for ['smart' synchronous streams](https://github.com/brucou/partial-synchronous-streams), which
  tracks computation state to avoid useless re-computations
-- to implement cross-domain communication protocols
+- to implement cross-domain communication protocols, to coordinate iframes with a main window

 In such cases, we were able to modelize our computation with an Extended Hierarchical State Transducer in a way that :